sathiyajith/PARS/README.md

 - Provides a picture of how Alerts are mapped to Receivers.
 - It can handle labels/MatcherConditions with regex too.
 - Implemented "continue:true" and Default Receiver logic in the routing.
 - Note: Deprecated features are not added in this tool.
 Features like silencing, inhibition that affect the frequency of alerts are considered as special cases and so ignored.
+Alert routes heirarchy is not handled so far.

 ## Architecture :world_map: